 Create a blueprint and deploy some services

-We can use Vamp Runner to quickly create and deploy all the artifacts required for our demo.
-If you prefer, you could always create each of these manually yourself - the required YAMLs for all the recipes are available in the github repo (github.com/magneticio - Vamp Runner recipes).
+Vamp Runner will quickly create and deploy all the artifacts required for our canary release demo.
+If you prefer, you could create each artifact manually - click the INFO button to show the YAML used for each step or check the GitHub repo (github.com/magneticio - Vamp Runner recipes).

-Click Run next to the first recipe step Create blueprint (in the middle box)
+Click RUN next to the first recipe step Create blueprint

 - Each recipe step must be performed in sequence

-- Once a step has completed successfully, the circle next to it will be coloured green.
+- Once a step has completed successfully, the circle next to it will change from blue to green.
 If for whatever reason the desired state cannot be reached the circle will colour red.
 (NB check the recipe JSON definition file for each recipe the GitHub project recipes folder to examine the states that are defined to check if a step has been executed successfully.)
-You can try cleaning the entire recipe by clicking the “Cleanup” button in the right column, or check the events at the bottom of the Vamp Runner UI and find out if there are any specific errors happening.

 Wait for the Create blueprint step to complete and the circle to turn green, then work through the next four steps in turn:

-- Create breed and scale - these are the artifacts needed to deploy the service sava:1.0 (these are referenced in our placeholder blueprint)
+- Create breed and scale - creates the artifacts needed to deploy the service sava:1.0 (these are referenced in our placeholder blueprint)

 - Create gateway - exposes the external gateway 9050 mapped to our Sava deployment

-The EVENTS stream in Vamp Runner will show the process of each step until our services are deployed.
-The created artifacts and deployments are visible in the Vamp UI (or via the API) and, if everything worked as expected, the deployed service can be accessed at the external gateway Vamp Runner created (9050).
+You can watch the created artifacts and deployments appear in the Vamp UI (or via the API) and, once deployed, you can access the sava service at the external gateway Vamp Runner created (9050).

-Continuing with our Vamp Runner recipe, the next step is to get some traffic requests flowing into the deployed service.
-We can generate these using a workflow.
+The next step is to get some traffic requests flowing into the deployed services.

 You can also use the WEIGHT slider in the Vamp UI to adjust the weight manually, the canary workflow will kick back in and take over from your setting.